tecladocode/web-dev-bootcamp/curriculum/section05/lectures/02_how_to_start_software_project/README.md

 There are pros and cons to a waterfall process.

-### The Cons of Waterfall
+### The cons of Waterfall

 - From stage to stage, everything has to be extremely well defined and documented.
 This requires a lot of work in each stage.
 - If you move from one stage to another and you find out you're missing things (e.g. missing requirements or missing planning), then fixing those things requires a lot of work.
   - This is especially true if you find, for example, missing requirements when you're in the Evaluation phase.
 Those missing requirements might affect how other features are implemented, so you have to go through Planning, Implementation, and Testing again for a large part of your app.
 - Since every phase takes a lot of time and effort, nobody involved in the project wants to find out that their work was wasted.
 This, however, does happen often in software projects.
 For example, the customer might think they want a certain feature, but when they get to the Evaluation phase they realise that actually, that feature isn't so useful or necessary anymore.
 Happens all the time!
-- Differe phases are often carried out by different teams.
+- Different phases are often carried out by different teams.
 For example, a Testing team might carry out extensive testing of the application in the Testing phase, but a Development team did the implementation.
 Working like this often leads to "throwing over the fence", or a handover of the project between teams such that the previous team washes their hands off the project before moving onto something else.
   - It happens that, for example, if the Testing team finds bugs, the Development team might feel _angry_ or _slighted_ by this.
 This is often due to a feeling of being "done" with the project, and now it's someone else's responsibility.

-I'm sure there's more cons, but we'll leave it there for now!
+I'm sure there are more cons, but we'll leave it there for now!

-### The Pros of Waterfall
+### The pros of Waterfall

-The main "pro" of waterfall processes defines what they are often used for:
+The main "pro" of waterfall processes also happens to be a "con":

 - Every stage needs to be done, finished, and verified, before moving onto the next one.
 Lots of documentation is often produced at each stage that formalizes everything that happens next.

-I put this as a "con" earlier as well, but it's both.
+But this point is precisely why waterfall processes are often used.

 If you have a lot of documentation and a very formal set of requirements, this means that those requirements and those plans can be validated thoroughly.